jinwoo3239/HDLI/README.md

-# MetabolomicAnalysis (Environmental Health Perspectives)
+# Humidifier disinfectant–associated lung injury (HDLI) MetabolomicAnalysis

 ## About
 The code corresponding to the paper: (current revision, October 2024).